The best camping blankets 2023: for camping coziness throughout the year

 Tricky to wash

-4Monsters’ design can be worn as a poncho as well as used as a blanket, and on hot summer nights would also work as a lightweight sleeping bag.
-And unlike some other down blankets on the market, this design is water-resistant enough that light rain will bead right off it, so if it does get wet or there’s a spillage, you won’t be left with a sodden mess.
+4Monsters’ design can be worn as a poncho as well as used as a blanket and on hot summer nights we found it also works as a lightweight sleeping bag.
+Unlike some other down blankets on the market, this design is water-resistant enough that light rain will bead right off it, so if it does get wet or there’s a spillage, you won’t be left with a sodden mess.

 Read our full 4Monster Lightweight Down Puffy Blanket review